rackerlabs/rackspace-how-to/content/cloud-servers/setting-up-sftp-users-in-rhel-centos-ubuntu-debian.md

 ### Ensure that the file permissions on the file system are correct

-Next, you need to verify that the file permissions on the file system are correct so that the "SFTP jail" works correctly.
+Next, you need to verify that the file permissions on the file system are correct so that the SFTP jail works correctly.

 1. Verify that the `SFTPROOT` directory (the home directory that you set when you added the SSH user) has the right `user:root group:root` permissions by running the following command: